 Sunday night was a night of epic highs and lows for director Spike Lee.

-After more than 30 years as one of the most recognizable names and faces in the film industry, Lee won his first competitive Oscar.
-He won not for directing, but for his work on the screenplay for BlacKkKlansman.
+After over 30 years as one of the film industry’s most recognizable names and faces, Lee won his first competitive Oscar.
+He won not for directing but for his work on the screenplay for BlacKkKlansman.
 Lee also directed the film, and it was nominated for Best Picture.

-The reasons for his anger were far more complex than sour grapes over losing out to another film.
-The recognition of Green Book said something important to Lee about how the industry and the world sees black people, and it angered him so that he had to take a stand.
+His anger was far more complex than sour grapes over losing out to another film.
+The recognition of Green Book said something important to Lee about how the industry and the world see black people, and it angered him, so he had to take a stand.

 It takes a lot of moxie to stand up to Hollywood on its biggest night, and Lee has it.
 Here’s how:

 People with moxie aren’t always appreciated.

 Sunday wasn’t the first time Lee’s work went unrecognized, while other pictures with significant racial themes gained plaudits.

 Thirty years ago, Lee’s film Do The Right Thing was nominated for an Oscar, but not for Best Picture, an oversight that stirred no small amount of controversy at the time.
 Many thought the groundbreaking film should have been nominated.

 Instead, Driving Miss Daisy, a story about a wealthy white woman and her black chauffeur in the segregated South, was nominated and won.
 The film was well-received by audiences and remains a favorite, but it doesn’t sit well with many because it views themes around race primarily through a white lens.

 Fast forward to last Sunday.
 Lee’s BlacKkKlansman tells the true story of a black police detective who manages to infiltrate the KKK.
 It’s a powerful, timely, challenging story and rings true for many critics and culture observers.